 From the ancient and picturesque Italian region of Venice emerged a variety of distinguished names, including the notable surname Battaglioli which was derived from the Italian word "Battaglia," or "battle."
 This surname was a nickname for a warrior or professional private soldier, which then became a surname.
 There are also places named Battalgia, and no doubt the surname also arose describing one who came from one of these places.
 There are villages named Battaglia in Udine, Padova, Teramo, Trapani, and Salerno amongst other regions.

 The surname Battaglioli was first found in the northern half of Italy with major families of the name being recorded in Venice and the Veneto region, Bologna, Rimini, and Pisa from the 13th century.

 Early History of the Battaglioli family

-Another 49 words (4 lines of text) covering the years 1748, 1532, 1643, 1717, 1772 and 1870 are included under the topic Early Battaglioli History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Battaglioli research.
+Another 25 words (2 lines of text) covering the years 1748, 1532, 1643, 1717, 1772 and 1870 are included under the topic Early Battaglioli History in all our PDF Extended History products and printed products wherever possible.

 Battaglioli Spelling Variations

 Spelling variations of this family name include: Battaggia, Battàia, Bataia, Battàggia, Battàglia, Battagliarin, Battagliarini, Battagliese, Battaglini, Battaglioli, Battaini, Battaino and many more.

 Early Notables of the Battaglioli family (pre 1700)